 So, yes, lawyers tend to stick with what they know works.
 And for good reason.

-It sounds bad, but don’t worry.
+It sounds bad.
+But don’t worry.
 Everyone starts out here.
-It just means you have to work harder to earn their trust and convince them that change can be good.
-It is possible!
+You just have to work harder to earn their trust and convince them that change is good.
+As long as it’s with you!

 What You Can Do About It: